jdelia/jdd-amp-story-configuration/README.md

 ## Description

-This plugin adds a some customizations to AMP Stories enabled in the AMP plugin.
+This plugin is experimental and adds a some customizations to AMP Stories enabled in the AMP plugin.

 ## Requirements

 - WordPress 5.0
 - AMP Plugin v1.2.1
+- Genesis v3.0+

 ## Installation